 Teach your children/teens to say something along these lines: “My Mom would die if I did that!” or “My parents and I agreed that’s something I wouldn’t do.”

 If you know others who might be the perfect candidate to do the favor you’re having to decline, you can mention that.
 Maybe their children are new to the school and the mom and dad might enjoy meeting some of the other parents.
 Maybe the new hires would love the chance to expand their skill sets.
 Or maybe you know a mom who would like to exchange some babysitting time.
 If so, tell those who are asking for your help that you’ll pass along the information and have the others contact them.
 (Make sure not to give out people’s names or contact information without speaking to them first.)
+For ideas on asking for those favors, check out this post.

 You might be the hardest working member on the team, but there’s no need to remind anyone about it.
 That would come off sounding like boasting or passive-aggressive complaining about everyone else’s work ethic.
 Just let your yes be yes and your no be no when asked to pitch in.
 And help when you’re able.
 When you’re finished, you’ll be happy you did, because no one can bring that special spark to the activity like you can!